-All of our themes come with 2 options when choosing a slider for your home page:
+Most of our themes come with 3 options when choosing a slider for your home page:

-1) Using the Default Slider
+1) Using the theme Default Slider

 This slider is a very basic slider and it is only available on the home page of the themes it comes with.

-Step 3: Create Default Slider posts
+Step 3: Create Slider posts for the slider:

 The next step is to go to Posts -> Add New in your WordPress Dashboard and create a new post for the slider you’ve just set up.